thedynamiclinker/sudocode/zero/Isaiah.md

 but your greatest achievement
 is preventing anyone from getting anything done.

-You took the joy of making—
+You took the joy of making一
 that strange, precious fire
-that keeps real builders alive— and buried it under Jira fields and roadmap rituals and alignment ceremonies
+that keeps real builders alive一 and buried it under Jira fields and roadmap rituals and alignment ceremonies